Belarus–NATO relations: 2014–2015

 In 2014, after the Russian occupation of Crimea, a Belarusian delegation headed by the Head of the International Military Cooperation Department of the Belarusian Ministry of Defense paid a visit to NATO Headquarters in Brussels.
 Each country builds relations with NATO separately according to the "NATO + 1" formula.
 Belarus' partnership with NATO for 2014-2015 agreed within the framework of the Partnership for Peace planning and assessment process, and prospects for Belarus' cooperation with NATO.

 In accordance with the diplomatic protocol, Belarusian diplomats have regular contacts with NATO representatives.

+2015–2020

+In 2019, after yet another aggravation of Belarusian-Russian relations, Belarusian President Alexander Lukashenko called for improved relations with NATO and lifted restrictions on American diplomats (which had been in place since 2008).
+“You don’t let our products into your market, you call us parasites, you put pressure on us wherever you can,” Lukashenko said about Moscow’s subsequent “hysteria.”

+2015–2020

+After Russia's invasion of Ukraine in 2022, Belarus unexpectedly declared its readiness to cooperate with NATO.

 Ideology and propaganda

-After the protests in Belarus in 2020, the self-proclaimed President of Belarus, Alexander Lukashenko, has constantly intimidated the citizens of Belarus with the prospect of NATO invasion from Poland and Lithuania.
+After the protests in Belarus in 2020, the President of Belarus, Alexander Lukashenko, has constantly intimidated the citizens of Belarus with the prospect of NATO invasion from Poland and Lithuania.
 After meeting with Vladimir Putin in May 2021, he stated that "in case of vigilance and intensification in NATO," Russian troops would be transferred to Belarus "within a day."

 In turn, the NATO North Atlantic Council condemned Belarus' actions to forcibly land a Ryanair aircraft, as well as the arrest of Roman Protasevich and his girlfriend Sofia Sapega.
 The Council stressed that Protasevich's detention violated the principles of political dissent and freedom of the press.
 NATO Secretary-General Jens Stoltenberg also told a news conference ahead of a meeting of Allied foreign and defense ministers that NATO had decided to restrict Belarus' access to its headquarters in Brussels.